 If you plan on staying on the Conquer The Gauntlet course for longer than an hour or are running the endurance event Continuum, we highly recommend carrying a SPIbelt (Small Personal Item belt).
 It is an stretchy pouch attached to a elastic belt.
 The best part is the pouch expands, so whether you are carrying just a single gel or three gels and your cell phone, it will still sit snugly against your body.

 This is where athletes usually choose to either represent their favorite country, race series or show off their hard work by racing shirtless.
 Just like your shorts/pants, socks and shoes, you want something that is not going to absorb a lot of water weight, so a cotton shirt is out of the question.
 Choose something made out of synthetic material that is tight fitting.
 The choice is yours, but if you decide to rock a shirt or sports bra, Legendborne has some pretty awesome Conquer The Gauntlet jerseys.
+For a lower price point and just as good an option I would also check out MudGear's race jerseys (we like the tight fitting green logo version).

 There's a lot of other items that some athlete choose to race with.
 Highly recommended items include a GPS watches are a great idea to track your pace and mileage.
 Many of our athletes like to race in headbands to keep the sweat out of their eyes or arm sleeves to protect them against scrapes (both available here at the Pro Shop).
 Gloves are also optional, but you'll find that your bare hand almost always has a better grip than gloved hands, especially when wet.
+The only times we recommend gloves are for very cold weather races (BleggMit 1mm or 3mm OCR mittens) or for some obstacles on the multi-lap Continuum (MudGear MadGrip gloves).

 Items you probably don't need include sunglasses (which are prone to getting lost on course), duct tape around your shoes (your laces will stay tied without them),